 Most of the clients I work with are dead set on becoming doctors.
-I believe this mindset exists because doctors have such a visible role in patient care historically, and in the media, are represented as being at the very top of the healthcare hierarchy.
+I believe this mindset exists because doctors have such a visible role in patient care historically, and are represented in the media as being at the very top of the healthcare hierarchy.

-Physician assistants (PAs) are a relatively new member of the healthcare team.
+The physician assistant (PAs) profession is a relatively new member of the healthcare team.
 The first PA program was started in 1965 at Duke University Medical Center.
 The Physician Assistant Education Association was created in 1972.

 In comparison, there is evidence that the first physicians existed as early as 3000 BCE.
 The first medical school in the U.S. was established at the University of Pennsylvania for the 13 colonies in 1765.
 Doctors clearly have been around for a significantly longer period of time and have more visibility and authority than do PAs.
-However, as hard as I often try to convince students who think they prefer the physician route over that of the PA, there are many advantages to becoming a PA.
+However, there are many advantages to becoming a PA.

 I have identified at least nine concrete reasons why you should consider becoming a physician assistant:

-If you do indeed love to help others and want to improve access to healthcare, becoming a PA is a much faster way to do so.
+If you do indeed love to help others and want to improve access to healthcare, becoming a PA is a much faster way to do so than becoming a traditional MD.
 PAs graduate in two to three years.
 Most PA students spend the first year or two—depending on the program—in the classroom and then begin their rotations.

 PAs often get to spend more time with patients.
 They can become a patient’s main provider.
 PAs often have less paperwork and more time to spend providing care.
 They can also provide continuity of care as the main provider—in building relationships with their patients that can last many years or decades.